tlewowski/code-smell-modelling/README.md

 Rscript Multirun.R
 ```

+The script should be executed from `analysis/modelling` directory, as it uses relative paths in several locations throughout the code.
+Relative paths are the only reason for that, modifying them will let you run the scripts from any location.

 Before running it, make sure that you have all required libraries installed.
 You can install them again by running `Rscript libraries.R`